- Home

 Living in Australia

-As of 26 February 2001 New Zealanders are still able to visit, work and live in Australia indefinitely.
-This is the date from which new arrangements for eligibility for most social security were put in place and linked to whether or not the individual New Zealand citizen has attained permanent resident status - be that from already living in Australia or some 'exception' or as the result of successfully applying for a permanent residence visa (but still having to reside in Australia for two years before becoming eligible for most social security).
+However, from this date (26 February 2001), new eligibility conditions for most social security payments were put in place and linked to whether or not the individual New Zealand citizen has attained permanent resident status - be that from already living in Australia or some 'exception' or as the result of successfully applying for a permanent residence visa (but still having to reside in Australia for two years before becoming eligible for most social security).

 Frequently Asked Questions